ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Implementations may select the criteria by which a leaf node is considered to be successfully connected differently on a per-protocol basis.
 If the only protocol being used is a transport protocol with a clear handshake, like TCP, then the obvious choice is to declare that node "connected" when the last packet of the three-way handshake has been received.
 If the only protocol being used is an connectionless protocol, like UDP, the implementation may consider the node fully "connected" the moment it determines a route is present, before sending any packets on the network, see further {{connectionless-racing}}.

 For protocol stacks with multiple handshakes, the decision becomes more nuanced.
 If the protocol stack involves both TLS and TCP, an implementation could determine that a leaf node is connected after the TCP handshake is complete, or it can wait for the TLS handshake to complete as well.
-The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is reduced burden on the network and remote endpoints from further connection attempts that are likely to be abandoned.
+The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is reduced burden on the network and Remote Endpoints from further connection attempts that are likely to be abandoned.
 On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.
 To avoid the issue of TLS possibly failing, the implementation should not generate a Ready event for the Connection until TLS is established.

 If all of the leaf nodes fail to connect during racing, i.e. none of the configurations that satisfy all requirements given in the Transport Properties actually work over the available paths, then the transport system should notify the application with an InitiateError event.
 An InitiateError event should also be generated in case the transport system finds no usable candidates to race.